-- Help & Support, here you can find help articles, FAQ's and our Help Assistant tool which allows you to get in touch with our Support Team
+- Help & Support, here you can find online articles and FAQ's which allows you to get in touch with our Support Team

 - Service Status, provides details of any known service-affecting issues

 Details on how to report a fault are available here.
 We aim to correct all reported faults as soon as is reasonably possible.

 If an engineer is required to visit your premises and the fault is found to be caused by your equipment, internal wiring, or as a result of damage to our or BT equipment, you might need to pay a call out charge.

 We don't guarantee that the service will always be fault free or uninterrupted.
 If you tell us about a fault, we'll pay compensation in accordance with our terms and conditions and your legal rights in respect of services which have not been provided with reasonable skill and care.